All My Sons: Arthur Miller quotation on All My Sons

 In his Collected Plays, Miller commented on his feelings on watching an audience's reaction to a performance of his first successful play:

 The success of a play, especially one's first success, is somewhat like pushing against a door which suddenly opens from the other side.
 One may fall on one's face or not, but certainly a new room is opened that was always securely shut until then.
 For myself, the experience was invigorating.
 It made it possible to dream of daring more and risking more.
 The audience sat in silence before the unwinding of All My Sons and gasped when they should have, and I tasted that power which is reserved, I imagine, for playwrights, which is to know that by one's invention a mass of strangers has been publicly transfixed.

 Revivals

+In 1948, All My Sons performed at The Lyric theatre at London's Hammersmith with Maltese-USA actor Joseph Calleia as Joe Keller.
+This was the play's London premiership.

 1987 Broadway

 In 1987, the Broadway revival of All My Sons won the Tony Award for Best Revival of a Play starring Richard Kiley (Tony Award nominee for Best Actor in a Play), Joyce Ebert, Jamey Sheridan (Tony Award nominee for Best Featured Actor in a Play) and Jayne Atkinson.
 It was produced by Jay H. Fuchs and Steven Warnick in association with Charles Patsos.
 It was originally produced by The Long Wharf Theatre (M. Edgar Rosenblum, executive director, Arvin Brown, artistic director).
 The production was directed by Arvin Brown, scenic design by Hugh Landwehr, costume design by Bill Walker, and lighting design by Ronald Wallace.
 It opened on April 22, 1987, at the John Golden Theatre and closed May 17, 1987.